 Every business has experienced tremendous data growth, and adequate storage and retrieval of that data is a serious concern.
 In years past, IT would simply "buy more storage," which meant adding high-end Fibre Channel (FC) drives to a storage array or SAN.

 But companies are rethinking their basic approach to data storage.
 High-end storage is very expensive, and using top-shelf storage for all data assets is no longer a cost-efficient solution.
 And since companies are now obligated to meet regulatory and legal data storage requirements, they must account for what data they have, where it is located and who is accessing it -- details that cannot be determined by just adding hard drives.
+Tiered storage is emerging as one means to address these changes.

 Tiered storage is a way of reorganizing corporate data onto a variety of storage media.
 Tiering involves the selection and implementation of storage systems, the software to manage and optimize that storage, as well as the policies and procedures needed to operate each tier.